JohanHorsmans/cds-language-exam-2021/assignment_2/README.md

 "-k", "--keyword"
 default = "california"
 type = str
 help = string, the keyword for which you wish to find collocates and calculate metrics.
+Needs to be lowercase.
 ```

 _Window size:_